How to build a profitable podcast.

 If, for example, your podcast is about security you can talk about the different personal security tools that people can buy to protect themselves.
 If you monetize that idea in the future, you could:

 When you are choosing a podcast topic, always think about at least one way to monetize your content.
-If you produce a clear strategy you will be focused and clear in your decision making when it is time to monetize your idea.
+If you produce a clear strategy you will be focused and clear in your decision-making when it is time to monetize your idea.

-1. Podcast for specific places or people
+1. Podcast about specific places or people

 This could be a podcast show designed for specific places like the gym, the salon, or an eatery.
 You can also make a podcast for particular groups like parents or teachers to talk about their challenges.